marinasatsyk/DARDEMarina_P14_modal_lib/README.md

 </Modal>
 ```

-D. You implement the toggle function for display the modal element where you whant to use it.
+D. You have to implement the toggle function for display the modal element where you whant to use it.

 ```
 <button onClick={()=> MyFunctionName}>